Code-Institute-Submissions/JessPorto-guess-the-number2_SepResub/README.md

   ####
   - Exit game
-    - once the player press 'q' to exit it will be showed a banner and the game will finish.
+    - once the player press 'q' to exit it will be showed a message "Thank You" and the game will finish.
     ####
   ![Exit](/assets/images/ExitGame.JPG)

   ####
 - Input validation and error checking
-  - if the player type invalid a input it will be validated
+  - if the player type invalid input it will be validated
   ###
 ![Validation](/assets/images/InputValidation.JPG)